SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

   gin commit --message <message> <filename>
   ```

   You can replace the `filename` above by an expression with wildcard (e.g., `*.png` to include all png files).
+It can also be a list of files (separated by white spaces).
 A filename equal to `.` will include all files with changes.
 See the full syntax [here](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Help#record-changes-in-local-repository).

 - To upload all local changes to the remote GIN repository:

   ```
   gin upload <filename>
   ```

-  Like before, `filename` accepts wildcards.
-It can also be replaced by `.` to include all files with changes.
+  Like before, `filename` accepts wildcards, can be a list of files (separated by white spaces), and can be replaced by `.` to include all files with changes.
 Again, the recommended practice would be to upload data in small-ish chunks.
 You can run an upload command after a few commits (so not necessarily after each commit).

-If the set of files you upload includes files that have been changed locally but not committed, they will be added to an automatic commit when uploading.
+  If the set of files you upload includes files that have been changed locally but not committed, they will be automatically committed when uploading.
 See full syntax [here](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Help#upload-local-changes-to-a-remote-repository).

 > [!TIP]
 >